 This was my first taste of what our geography study could be.
 A quick YouTube search found a short video of Guyanese Folk Music set to images, and soon the kitchen was filled with the sights, smells, and sounds of Guyana.
 Later, we made “Swank,” or Guyanese lemon juice, which is actually made with limes, and Guyanese Lime Cookies to celebrate the beginning of our uncharted exploration in South America.

-With new resolve, I made Suriname Nasi the next day, which is a dish that was brought over by all the immigrants from Indonesia and, in time, developed it’s own Surinamese flavor.
+With new resolve, I made Surinamese Nasi the next day and was curious about how an Indonesian dish came to South America.
+I learned that Suriname was originally colonized by the Dutch and called Dutch Guiana.
+Indonesia was also colonized by the Dutch, called the Dutch Easst Indies.
+Surinamese Nasi is a dish that was brought over by all the immigrants from Indonesia and, in time, developed it’s own Surinamese flavor.

 French Guiana was trickier to find recipes for, since it’s still technically France, and it’s where France sent prisoners.
-We had the French dish, Chicken Colombo.
+We made the French dish, Chicken Colombo.

 More Fun Facts about the Three Gs: